Developing Your Unique Brand.

 1. Establish Your Brand’s Personality

 This is perhaps one of the most important steps when it comes to brand identity development.
 In many ways, a brand is to a firm what a personality is to a person.
 Personality here will come to influence the tone and style of your messaging for example.
+It’s important to ensure your brand personality flows through all your business communications, in order to relay a consistent image.
+Using a top-quality email signature allows you to show off your brand personality and keep things consistent.
 How do you determine what type of personality your brand should have?
 Start by thinking of a famous person, movie, book, show, etc. which embodies how you see your personality.
 Once you have this in your mind, build off of it.

 Design Your Brand Identity Around This Personality